tonyykosseifyy/theory-of-computation/general-notes.md

 - Most researchers believe that **P ≠ NP**, though **no proof** of this conjecture currently exists.
 - We assume that there exist problems in **NP - P**, meaning **some NP problems cannot be solved in polynomial time** (but their solutions can be verified in polynomial time).

+Saying
+𝑃 ⊆ 𝑁𝑃
+P ⊆ NP just means “every problem in P is also in NP.”
+That automatically allows the possibility that they’re exactly the same set.

+We don’t know if it’s strict.

 ---

 ## The HAMILTONIAN CIRCUIT Problem